What's Causing the Confusion?

 Can the Contracted Form Mean 'It Was?'

-Although you might hear someone use the contracted form of 'was' in spoken language, but you should know that it is not grammatically correct.
+Although you might hear someone using the contracted form of 'was' in spoken language, but you should know that it is not grammatically correct.
 Unless there are obvious signs that the sentence is in the past tense, avoid using 's' as a contracted form of 'was'.

 - Its is the possessive pronoun of 'it' showing possession or ownership by a thing non-human.